a-sk/node-imapnotify/README.md

     onNotifyPost:
 		[string]: shell command to run after onNotify event
 		[object]: shell commands to run after onNotify for each type of event
 			keys: "mail" for new mail, "update" for existing messages updates, "expunge" for messages deletions
+    onStartupIfUnseenMail: shell command to run if unseen mail is available when connecting
+    onStartupIfUnseenMailPost: shell command to run after the previous one, when unseen mail is available
 ```

 ### extra options